 Admission to Virginia Water Lake and the Valley Gardens is free, though hourly parking charges apply.

 However, there is an admission charge for Savill Garden.
-It is currently £13.50 for adults and £6.50 for children (5-15 yrs) in the summer.
-It is considerably cheaper during the winter months (from 1st November).
+It is currently £8.50 for adults, £5.50 for children (5-15 yrs) and free for toddlers.
+It’s cheaper during the winter months (from 1st November).

 Top tip: If you purchase entrance to Savill Garden, you can get a refund on your parking ticket.